OSDeploy/GitBook/osbuilder/how-to/import-an-operating-system-old.md

 # Import an Operating System

 The next step is to import an Operating System.
-In this example I have two ISO's attached to my Virtual Machine, Windows 10 1709 x64 and Windows 10 1803 x64.
+In this example I have two mounted ISO's, Windows 10 1709 x64 and Windows 10 1803 x64.

 ![](/assets/2018-07-10_14-04-39.png)